 The truth is that many are unaware that more than 75 percent of academic leaders feel that online education is equal or superior to on-campus learning (Busteed, 2019).
 Similarly, roughly 70% of students claim online instruction is just as good or better than traditional classroom instruction.
 However, while these statistics are great, the perceptions are much better in the business world.
 As early as 2010, 83% of executives said that online degrees were just as credible as on-campus degrees as long as they were from accredited schools (Zupek, 2010).
 Similarly, the Society for Human Resource Management found that 92% of employers would hire a candidate with an online degree from a brick-and-mortar/accredited school (Shrm, 2017).

 Of course, all of this means that those holding onto the idea that distance education is somehow sub-par are a little more than outdated themselves – or perhaps even a little defensive.
 And to be clear, the most prestigious universities (ones that don’t need the extra money) offer such programs for a reason.
 Historically speaking, it seems that perhaps distance education, and those who participated, were always a little ahead of their time.
 In many ways, that time has now come.
 Welcome to the future.

 Blame the internet?
-I would not say that the internet transformed distance education, but it has undoubtedly made distance education easier and given it the boost it rightfully deserves.
+I would not say that the internet transformed distance education, but it has undoubtedly made it more accessible and given it the boost it deserves.
 Furthermore, it has helped to enlighten many regarding distance education’s power and necessity.
 The neat part is knowing that more technological advances are on the way.
 As a result, such changes will likely expose more distance education opportunities.
-For me, there is no doubt that as the way information can be exchanged changes, so too will the ways in which education is delivered.
+For me, there is no doubt that as the way information can be exchanged changes, so will the ways in which education is delivered.

 AECT.
 (2001, August 3).
 This History of Distance Education.
 Retrieved August 30, 2020, from http://members.aect.org/edtech/ed1/13/13-02.html